FamilyTreesNet/szewczyk/README.md

 Grandparents of Gwen, Vivian, Jonathan and Robert

-Katarzyna and Ignacy received their marriage license from a courthouse in Springfield, Massachusetts.
+Katarzyna and Ignacy received their marriage license from a courthouse in Northampton, Massachusetts <!--According to Rob, was previously Springfield-->.
 Its possibile Ignacy and Katarzyna were married in Europe prior to 1909.
 (Note that Ignacy indicated he was married in his 1909 ship records.)

 Apparently Katarzyna arrived in the US six years before Ignacy.
-While living in Massachusetts, Katarzyna was a housekeeper at a Catholic Church, where she and another housekeeper hid in a broom closet and witnessed two priests coming in late and conducting inappropriate behavior with young women in the kitchen.
+While living in Northampton, Massachusetts, Katarzyna was a housekeeper at a Catholic Church, where she and another housekeeper hid in a broom closet and witnessed two priests coming in late and conducting inappropriate behavior with young women in the kitchen.

+Polish immigrants knew about the “Pioneer Valley” of Mass as one of the best farmlands in America.

 Ignacy and Katarzyna spent a short time farming in Alabama before settling in Detroit, Michigan.
 Ignacy worked for the Michigan Central Railroad, not the Père Marquette Railroad.
 He then worked at Ford before owning a Gulf Gas Station in Centerline, Michigan.